BobTheNerd10/Re-Replanted/README.md

 More C# projects will be added as needed.

-## How to Contribute
+## How to Help / Making Suggestions
-The best place to go is the PvZ1 Modding Discord (linked below) to get in touch and see what needs to be done.
-However, you can also message me (BobTheNerd10) on Twitter, send me an e-mail, or (for programming only) create a GitHub pull request!
+There are several different ways to help!
+And I greatly appreciate anyone who takes the time to! :D
+- To get in touch and see what needs to be done, go to the forum post for this project in the PvZ1 Modding Discord (linked below.)

-To suggest ideas for the project and report bugs, either get in contact with me or make a suggestion on the Google Sheet (linked below!)
+- To suggest ideas/bug fixes for the project, either contact me or make a suggestion on the Google Sheet (also linked below!)
+- If you find a bug with the mod, either contacr me or create a github issue.
+- If you want to help code, either get in contact with me or create a GitHub pull request with your code changes!

+To contact me personally, you can message me (@BobTheNerd10) on Twitter or send me an e-mail!
+(BobTheNerd10@gmail.com)

 ## Links
 [This spreadsheet](https://docs.google.com/spreadsheets/d/10N_Q6xMBUn9X6yh2J6AfADarAxr983ox4QMMI-m2s5A/edit?usp=sharing) is currently being used to track oversights that will be fixed in this project.
 It also stores a list of new content that will be added!
 (The new content will only be something typical for a remaster.
 There won't be any new plants, zombies, or worlds for example (with the exception of reimplemented features from the PvZ1 beta, and Chinese-exclusive content ported over.))